sieren/WidgetToggler/README.md

 ## WidgetToggler

 WidgetToggler is a light-weight tray-bar application for macOS Sonoma that allows users to quickly hide all widgets, for example when screen-sharing.
+**Update:** When sharing screens in meetings, macOS Sonoma+ will automatically not share the Widgets, even though you as a user can still see them.

 ![alt text](https://raw.githubusercontent.com/sieren/widgettoggler/master/media/widgets_demo.gif "WidgetToggler" )